hyparam/hightable/README.md

   focus?: boolean // focus table on mount? (default true) maxRowNumber?: number // maximum row number to display (for row headers).
 Useful for filtered data.
-If undefined, the number of rows in the data frame is applied. orderBy?: OrderBy // order by column (if defined, the component order is controlled by the parent) overscan?: number // number of rows to fetch outside of the viewport (default 20) padding?: number // number of extra rows to render outside of the viewport (default 20) selection?: Selection // selection state (if defined, the component selection is controlled by the parent) styled?: boolean // use styled component? (default true) onColumnsVisibilityChange?: (columnVisibilityStates: Record<string, MaybeHiddenColumn>) => void // columns visibility change handler
+If undefined, the number of rows in the data frame is applied. orderBy?: OrderBy // order by column (if defined, the component order is controlled by the parent) padding?: number // number of extra rows to fetch and render outside of the viewport (default 20) selection?: Selection // selection state (if defined, the component selection is controlled by the parent) styled?: boolean // use styled component? (default true) onColumnsVisibilityChange?: (columnVisibilityStates: Record<string, MaybeHiddenColumn>) => void // columns visibility change handler